TCrispimMendes/Iberian_steppe_birds_flight_metrics/README.md

 This repository accompanies the manuscript:

-**Crispim-Mendes, T. et al. A curated and standardised dataset of flight metrics for Iberian steppe birds.**
+**Crispim-Mendes, T. et al. A standardised flight-metrics dataset for threatened Iberian steppe birds.**
 *Scientific Data* (manuscript in preparation/submission).

 The final article citation and DOI will be added here after publication.